 A better way to do this is to use an online tool, which combines the main three functions: collecting (anonymous) feedback from both students and faculty, giving recognition and awarding faculty rewards.
 In this way, a college can ensure uniformity among departments and transparency, while saving time and funds in the process.

 With BRAVO you can do all this and more!
 We use our decade-long experience with collecting and managing customer feedback and employee rewards and apply it to the world of academia!
-If you want to find out how you can use BRAVO in your college, click here.
+Find out more on how you can use BRAVO in your college!

 Fairweather, J.S.
 Res High Educ (1993) 34: 603. https://doi.org/10.1007/BF00991922